tinode/chat/docs/API.md

 A tag is an arbitrary case-insensitive Unicode string (forced to lowercase on the server) up to 96 characters long which may contain characters from `Letter` and `Number` Unicode [classes/categories](https://en.wikipedia.org/wiki/Unicode_character_property#General_Category) as well as any of the following ASCII characters: `_`, `.`, `+`, `-`, `@`, `#`, `!`, `?`.

 Tag may have a prefix which serves as a namespace.
-The prefix is a 2-16 character string which starts with a letter [a-z] and may contain ASCII letters and numbers followed by a colon `:`, ex. prefixed phone tag `tel:+14155551212` or prefixed email tag `email:alice@example.com`.
+The prefix is a 2-16 character string which starts with a letter [a-z] and may contain lowercase ASCII letters and numbers followed by a colon `:`, ex. prefixed phone tag `tel:+14155551212` or prefixed email tag `email:alice@example.com`.
 Some prefixed tags are optionally enforced to be unique.
 In that case only one user or topic may have such a tag.
 Certain tags may be forced to be immutable to the user, i.e. user's attempts to add or remove an immutable tag will be rejected by the server.

 The tags are indexed server-side and used in user and topic discovery.
 Search returns users and topics sorted by the number of matched tags in descending order.